mozilla/experimenter-docs/docs/data-scientists-root.md

 ## Metrics and statistics

 Two weeks after the beginning of the enrollment period, Jetstream will begin to produce auto-generated reports summarizing the results of the experiment.
-[Here](https://experimenter.services.mozilla.com/nimbus/custom-messaging-in-aboutwelcome-for-chrome-users-to-import/results) is an example of that.
+[Here is one such report](https://experimenter.services.mozilla.com/nimbus/custom-messaging-in-aboutwelcome-for-chrome-users-to-import/results) (internal link).

-To see which metrics are included by default to this auto-generated report as well as information on adding custom and default metrics, statistics and confidence, see the [Jetstream documentation](https://experimenter.info/jetstream/jetstream).
+To see which metrics are included by default to this auto-generated report as well as information on adding custom and default metrics, statistics and confidence, see the [Jetstream documentation](jetstream/jetstream.md).

-If you want to perform some analysis by hand, [Jetstream datasets](https://docs.telemetry.mozilla.org/datasets/jetstream.html) are also available on BigQuery.
+If you want to perform some analysis by hand, [Jetstream datasets](https://docs.telemetry.mozilla.org/datasets/jetstream.html) are also available in BigQuery.
 Many telemetry datasets also include an `experiments` field, which when filtered on the experiment slug, can identify rows in the dataset enrolled in the experiment.

 ## Watch out for